FRC1257/robotics-training/docs/java/4-Objects/1-Overview.md

 int chair2NumLegs = 3;
 String chair2Material = "Metal";

-public void chair2Sit() {
+public static void chair2Sit() {
     System.out.println("Sitting in the " + chair2Material + " chair from " + chair2Country + " with " + chair2NumLegs + " legs.");
 }
 ```

-As a result, we may want to create our own datatype called Chair, and then be able to really easily set these properties and sit in it.
+As a result, we may want to create our own datatype called `Chair`, and then be able to really easily set these properties and sit in it.
 We will look at how to do this next time, when we discuss progrmaming syntax of objects.